Skip to content

 apt install proxmox-headers-$(uname -r)

-# download + install nvidia driver
+# download + install latest nvidia driver

-chmod +x NVIDIA-Linux-x86_64-510.47.03.run
+chmod +x ${latest_driver_file}

-./NVIDIA-Linux-x86_64-510.47.03.run --check
+./${latest_driver_file} --check

 With the drivers installed, we need to add some udev-rules.
 This is to make sure proper kernel modules are loaded, and that all the relevant device files is created upon boot.